yatfanlau/Data-Science-Coding-Challenge-Loan-Default-Prediction/README.md

 - **Cross-Validation Setup**: Implement a k-fold cross-validation to ensure that each instance in the dataset is used for both training and validation.
 - **Procedure**:
   - **For Each Fold**:
-    - Train each base model (XGBoost, CatBoost, LightGBM) on the training portion of the fold using the previously optimized hyperparameters.
+    - Train each base model (XGBoost, CatBoost, Random Forest) on the training portion of the fold using the previously optimized hyperparameters.
     - Predict the default probabilities on the validation portion of the fold.
   - Compile the predictions from each model across all folds.
 These serve as the input features for the meta-model.